snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/media-player/index.md

 The media player package creates tables that depend on the existence of certain context entities that are tracked by the media plugins in the Snowplow trackers.
 Depending on which media plugin or tracking implementation you, you will need to enable the relevant contexts in your `dbt_project.yml`.

 #### 6a.
+Using trackers with support for the version 2 media schemas

-Using the latest Snowplow Media plugin, Vimeo plugin for JavaScript tracker or iOS/Android trackers
+This option applied in case you are tracking media events with either the Snowplow Media plugin, Vimeo plugin for JavaScript tracker, or the iOS/Android trackers.

 ```yaml title=dbt_project.yml
 ...